lcapo/developer-documentation-hotel/DSF/Avail.rst

 * The rate **CanaryResident** is a rate that is applied for the resident in the Canary islands.
 I.e. there are options that can only be sold to people that live in the Canary islands.

 * The rate **BalearicResident** is like CanaryResdient but applied with the Balearic island.
 I.e. there are options that can only be sold to people that live in the Balearic islands.

+* The rate **largeFamily** is a rate that is applied for the large family.
+I.e. there are options that can only be sold to people with this condition.

+* The rate **honeymoon** is a rate that is applied for the just married or to be married.
+I.e. there are options that can only be sold to people with this condition, the conditions will be released to take the offer appears on remarks.

 |

 **Status options:**